 Why do I need to eliminate drafts?

 Drafts will cause your toasty warm chickens to become frigid cold very quickly.
 If air is blowing on the chickens it disrupts the pocket of warm air they’ve created by fluffing their feathers, causing them to catch a chill.
-While you want to eliminate drafts in the coop, you don’t want to seal it off completely, as you still need ventilation for healthy birds.
+While you want to eliminate drafts to winterize the chicken coop, you don’t want to seal it off completely.
+Ventilation is still critical for healthy birds.

 Eliminate drafts by closing the chicken entrance to the coop at night and on very cold days.
 Insulate the windows in the coop the same way you would windows in your house, caulk to prevent air leakage, and put some sort of barrier up on the windows.
 This can be plastic, cardboard, or wood.
 Seal up any large cracks around doors and on walls.